alexandroid000/talks/oulu/talk.md

 > - volume constant (fixed environment)
 > - n known, or controllable
-> - pressure is force exerted on environmental boundaries (what sensors would we need?)
+> - pressure is force exerted on environmental boundaries
 > - "temperature" is a function of the characteristic velocities of the agents
 >    - many, fast agents $\to$ high pressure
 >    - fewer, slow agents $\to$ low pressure